 Presentation Tips for English Learners

 I made my first presentation in third grade.
 It was in a school assembly of 2000 students from K-12 and college prep.
-I memorized the entire speech because I did not understand the English in the story.
+That was not unusual to include students of such a wide age range in the same school in Hong Kong at that time.
 My English teacher selected me to represent the class.
+I memorized the entire speech because I did not understand all the English in the story.
 Since this was my first time, I did not know I was supposed to feel nervous.
 So I felt calm.
 I made eye contact with the audience, both those on the main floor as well as those in the balcony.
 Having zero knowledge about public speaking was a blessing that day.
 Fast forward to today.
 I eventually heard that there’s a lot of fear around making speeches.
 I see this in both my American and ESL students.
 In this article, I would like to share a few presentation tips for English learners.
 I hope this will help you feel more ease and confidence the next time you are asked to speak in front of a group.
+(This article was updated on October 21, 2024.)

 Is it a good idea to memorize your presentation?

-Recently, I met someone who felt she did not do a good job in her presentation at work.
+Recently, I worked with a client who felt she did not do a good job with presentations at work.
 She wanted to improve her presentation skills.
 As we spoke, I learned that in her own language, she is a really good presenter.
 It’s just that when it comes to a foreign language, she worries that she would not get her ideas across.
 So she memorized her speech.
 As we chat more, she shared that memorizing the presentation has its disadvantage.
-If she forgets one point, she would feel nervous.
+If she forgets one point, she would feel nervous that it would mess up the rest of her speech.

-We talked about how her American co-workers are probably relatively informal.
-That if she sees it as just sharing an idea with co-workers instead of a PRESENTATION, it would be more relaxing for her.
+We talked about her American co-workers.
+She said they are relatively informal.
+I suggested that if she sees presenting as just sharing an idea with co-workers instead of a PRESENTATION, it would be more relaxing for her.

 How this client improve her presentation skills

 She reported that in her following presentation, she started with a joke.
 To make her points, she used a story.
 She only memorized the points she was going to make, not the whole speech.
-And she referred to her teammates during her presentation.
-“I feel better about this presentation.
+And she interacted with her teammates during her presentation.
+“I feel better about presenting this time.
 And I feel more confident.”

 Why is it important to feel relaxed about your presentation?

 Who’d knew that feeling relaxed is one of the keys to making a good presentation?
 But it does make sense.
 Think of the times when you have to make important decisions.
 Do you make better ones when you feel tense, or when you feel relaxed?
 Most likely, your answer is “relaxed.”
 Your mind works better when it’s relaxed than tense.
 That means, when someone in the audience asks a question, you can do a better job with the answer.
-And it also means that when there is sudden change in the schedule or in the room, you’d be better able to adjust your presentation accordingly.
+And it also means that if there is any last minute change in the agenda, you’d be better able to adjust your presentation without feeling as flustered.

 What is your attitude toward your presentation?